tale-toul/OCP4baremetalIPI/README.md

 Enable and start NGINX service
 ```
 $ sudo systemctl enable nginx --now
+$ sudo systemctl status nginx
 ```
+Create DNS entries for the API endpoint and the default ingress controller.
 The public DNS zone used in this example to access the Openshift cluster is _ocp4.redhat.com_

-Create DNS entries for api.ocp4.redhat.com and \*.apps.ocp4.redhat.com resolving to the public IP of the hypervisor.
+Create DNS entries for api.ocp4.redhat.com and \*.apps.ocp4.redhat.com resolving to the public IP of the physical host.
 Do this in the public DNS resolver hosting the zone, for example route 53 in AWS, or using dnsmasq in your localhost.

-Use the IPs defined in the internal DNS server:
 ```
 $ host api.ocp4.redhat.com
 api.ocp4.redhat.com has address 34.219.150.17